aer0ss/aerofs/docker/ship/README.md

   data copying, as its data may have become out of sync with its counterpart.
 If unsure, always `POST /gc` before switching.

-- `POST /gc` removes old containers and their volume data that are left behind from `POST /switch`.
+- `POST /gc` removes old containers, their volume data, and container images, that are left behind from `POST /switch`.

 ### Web access